 – 3-5 dried red chillies, we prefer kashmiri chillies

 – 0.5 to 1g (1/8-1/4 tsp) of hing powder, also known as asafoetida

 – 10-15 curry leaves

 3. In a small skillet or pot, heat the oil over medium-high heat.
-Add the mustard seeds and let them crackle, then add the red chilies, hing powder, and urad dal.
-When you see the dal beginning to take on color, add the curry leaves and remove from heat.
+Add the mustard seeds and let them crackle, then add the red chilies, curry leaves and hing powder.
+After about 15 seconds, remove from heat.
 Stir slightly, then pour into the coconut chutney and mix to combine.